laconic-io/xjax/README.md

 - 1. input (ajax request)
 - 2. process (php or backend)
-- 3a. output format to JSON/XML
+- 3a. format output to JSON/XML
 - 3b. process JSON/XML for outputting in javascript

+### my proposed solution

-What xjax does is eliminates the extra formatting step (3a) and allows you to call javascript functons and set values "directly".
+xjax eliminates the extra formatting step (3a) and allows you to call javascript functons and set values "directly".
 Meaning no need for a "success" function on xjax.

 #### the javascript
 ```javscript